Adam-Salem-Codes/Adam-Salem-Codes/readme.md

 ## About Me 😀:
 Hello, my name is Adam Salem and I'm a programmer!
 I started coding in 2018-2019.
 I'm a self taught programmer, and I love coding and technology like Arduino!
-I'm also the programmer, builder, and team captain for 12350X, me and my friends vex robotics team.

 ---